 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These drugs are used to treat residents experiencing depression and anxiety.
+This indicates the percent of residents who were given antianxiety drugs.
+Antianxiety drugs are administered to patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term care patients who are showing signs of depression.
-Some would argue this is a reliable measure of patient quality of life.
+This datapoint is a measure of the percentage of long-term residents who are showing depressive symptoms.
+Some experts believe this is a reasonable measure of resident quality of life.

 Appropriate Vaccine Usage